adbidwai/QSTP-Robotics_Automation_using_ROS/week3/README.md

 2. Understand how a differential drive robot works
 3. Study the Proportional, Integral and Derivative (PID) controller

-Although control theory is a very vast subject, the reading material for this week will be relatively shorter as compared to the previous weeks as we won't be needing a detailed study of the subject for the project.
+_Note : Although control theory is a very vast subject, the reading material for this week will be relatively shorter as compared to the previous weeks as we won't be needing a detailed study of the subject for the project._

 ## Resources